sungbinson/Gated-MCBAM/README.md

-# Gated-based MultiCbam for Multi-modal Semantic Segmentation
+# CrossGate-MCBAM: Cross-Modal Gating Mechanism with Multi-Scale Attention for SAR-Optical Semantic Segmentation

-This repository contains the implementation of our proposed Gated-based MultiCbam model for multi-modal semantic segmentation.
+This repository contains the implementation of CrossGate-MCBAM, a novel approach for multi-modal semantic segmentation that leverages cross-modal attention and gating mechanisms for SAR and optical remote sensing data.

 ## Overview

 Our model utilizes both 12-channel and 10-channel inputs for ensemble predictions, along with 3-channel VV/VH data for multi-modal semantic segmentation.
+The architecture incorporates cross-modal attention mechanisms and multi-scale feature fusion for improved performance.

 ## Preprocessing